serafinski/LangGraph-Compare/README.md

 This pipeline provides a streamlined approach for extracting, transforming, and analyzing logs, offering valuable insights into multi-agent systems.

 # Installation
-This package requires Python 3.10 or higher.
+This package requires Python 3.9 or higher.

+If you would like to develop this package, use Python 3.10 - since 3.10 is the needed minimum by Sphinx.
 ## Prerequisites
 This package requires Graphviz to be installed on your system.